ray2501/tcl-opencv/README.md

     SIFT detectAndCompute matrix
     SIFT close

+SIFT (Scale-Invariant Feature Transform) algorithm has been moved to the OpenCV main repository in OpenCV 4.4.0 because its patent expired.

 Please notice, SIFT command will only have 1 instance.

     ::cv::AffineFeature backend ?maxTilt minTilt tiltStep rotateStepBase?